25+ Foods That Are Gray

 Yubari king has gray net-like skin.
 Its inner part is succulent flesh with an exquisite flavor and rich fragrance.
 This Japanese cantaloupe is very rich in vitamin A and vitamin C. It also contains calcium, vitamin K, iron, and B vitamins.

-Yubari King is currently the most expensive melon globally because only the rich have access to it.
+Yubari King is currently the most expensive melon globally because only the rich can access it.

 27. Wood Apple